lex0c/ghstats/README.md

 - `-h`, `--help`: Show the help message and exit.
 - `--from_date FROM_DATE`: The start date for the activity data in the format `YYYY-MM-DD`.
 Defaults to the first day of the current year.
 - `--to_date TO_DATE`: The end date for the activity data in the format `YYYY-MM-DD`.
 Defaults to the current date.
-- `--plot {contributions,comparison}`: Choose the plotting method.
-Available options are contributions and comparison.
+- `--plot {contributions,comparison,repo_activity}`: Choose the plotting method.
+Available options are contributions, comparison and repo_activity.
 If this option is not provided, the script will display detailed user activity information in the console output.

 ## Infos available